Rachel Ward Sizzles In Jeans & A Blue Crop Top For A ‘Sushi Run’

 “Beauty in blue,” another fan wrote.

-“Wow I’m lost for words,” another fan added, followed by a trio of heart eyes emoji.
+“Wow I’m lost for words,” a third admirer added, followed by a trio of heart eyes emoji.

-“Always gorgeous,” one follower remarked.
+“Always gorgeous,” a fourth person remarked.

 Just yesterday, as The Inquisitr reported, Rachel shared a snap in which she was lounging on a gray couch in a chic gray tracksuit.
-Her long blond locks cascaded down her chest in soft curls and she spread out, showing off her toned physique for the camera in the neutral ensemble.
+Her long blond locks cascaded down her chest in soft curls as she spread out, showing off her toned physique for the camera in the neutral attire.